yat-labs/yat-docs/yat-docs/docs/guides/8_ios_partner_integration_framework.md

 The integration libraries and documentation for Yat are still in _Alpha_.
 They are not yet feature complete, and there are likely bugs in the implementation.
 :::

 This guide describes the usage of the iOS Yat integration framework for the Yat partners.
-A partner application can get a free Yat for any of its users, and link cryptocurrency addresses to the user's Yat as a result of the flow described in this document.
+The integration library provides a simple way for Yat partners to purchase and link Yats from within the partner application.

 ## Requirements